JissmonRaju/RationKart/README.md

 # RationKart

 RationKart is a Django-based platform designed to digitize and optimize ration distribution workflows for Shop Owners, Beneficiaries, Delivery Partners, and Administrators.
-By leveraging modern web technologies, RationKart aims to enhance the efficiency and transparency of ration management systems.
+By leveraging modern web technologies, RationKart enhances the efficiency and transparency of ration management systems.

 ## Table of Contents